Please note: Offered in alternating years. Following the Spring 2024 program, the next program will run in Spring 2026.

 Apart from classroom work, the spring Art History program offers a series of excursions to sites of artistic and historic interest within and in the vicinity of Paris.
 Indeed Paris itself, with its wealth of museums, libraries and theaters, its lively art and literary scene, its rich traditions of creation and critique, plays a central role in the program and students will be expected to make full use of its cultural resources.

-The following courses will be offered in the Spring 2024 program:
+The following courses were taught in the Spring 2024 program:

 France emerged from the 16th century devastated by wars of religion.
 Sixty years later it was the most powerful state in Europe.
 This course will provide an overview of French art in this period.
 Three themes will predominate: political centralization and the policing of everyday life; changes in philosophy and science; and the relationship between painting and techniques of spirituality and self-transformation.
 Readings will be drawn largely from primary sources, all in translation, notably Montaigne, Pascal and Descartes.
 The course will be divided evenly between lectures/discussions at the Paris Center; walking tours in Paris, to discuss architecture and to see pictures in their original settings; and visits to the Louvre.
 Walks will be about two hours in duration; visits to the Louvre will be about three hours (with a break midway); a final visit to the château of Vaux-le-Vicomte will take most of a day.